-Koreas set up hotline ahead of summit
+First hotline between Korea leaders

 The two states remain technically at war since the 1950-53 Korean War ended in an armistice, with neither side able to claim an outright victory.

 Mr Kim is also expected to hold a summit with US President Donald Trump by June.
-If it takes place, it will be the first meeting between two sitting presidents of the US and North Korea.
+If it takes place, it will be the first meeting between a sitting US president and a North Korean leader.